New Frontiers in Information-Theoretic Secure Computation

 In this proposal, we aim to decipher the power and limitations of this notion.
 We will focus on three main objectives:

-2. Exploring Secure Non-Interactive Reductions: The second objective is to explore the complexity of Secure Non-Interactive Reductions and Multiparty Randomized Encoding—a powerful generalization of information-theoretic garbled circuits that was recently presented by the PI.
+2. Explore Secure Non-Interactive Reductions: The second objective is to explore the complexity of Secure Non-Interactive Reductions and Multiparty Randomized Encoding—a powerful generalization of information-theoretic garbled circuits that was recently presented by the PI.

 Significance

 Being part of several recent exciting developments in these areas, we believe that it is now possible to make progress in some of these basic open problems.
-The suggested research will bridge across different regions of computer science, such as coding theory, cryptography, and computational complexity.
+The suggested research will bridge across different regions of computer science such as coding theory, cryptography, and computational complexity.

 It is expected to impact central problems in cryptography while enriching the general landscape of theoretical computer science.